Step Into Art Teachers

 HANNAH VARDEN, TEACHING ARTIST

-MARGERY SOKOLOFF, TEACHER LEADER
+MARGERY SOKOLOFF, SIA TEACHER

-Margery Sokoloff is the Assistant Director of the Teacher Leadership Program and a Field Instructor for Secondary English teachers in the MAT (Master of Arts in Teaching) program at Brandeis University.
+Margery Sokoloff is the Associate Director of the Teacher Leadership Program and a Field Instructor for Secondary English teachers in the MAT (Master of Arts in Teaching) program at Brandeis University.
 Margery has worked as an educator since 1989 and as a teacher educator since 2006 when she joined the faculty of the Bread Loaf School of English.
 She has a BA and PhD in English Literature from Yale University and has taught English at the high school and college levels at schools in Miami, FL and Boston, MA.
 Margery loves being a part of the Step Into Art team as a teacher in the 3rd-grade program.